TABLE OF CONTENTS

 Candidate enthusiasm: Did the applicant seem enthusiastic about the job and working for your company?
 Did the candidate seem interested in getting the job?

-Knowledge of company: Has the candidate shown evidence of having done his homework and researched your company before coming to the interview?
+Knowledge of company: Has the candidate demonstrated they’ve researched your company before coming to the interview?

 Initiative: Did the candidate show instances of taking individual initiative to solve problems?